 Where did the summer go?
-One minute we were celebrating Memorial Day, and the next minute was full of school bells, autumn leaves, and chilly evenings.
-Suddenly, it’s sweater weather, meaning it’s time for apple picking and pumpkin spice coffee drinks.
-The approach of fall also brings a shift in flavors — savory notes and warm spices replace the bright citrus and refreshing herbs of warmer days.
+One minute we’re celebrating Memorial Day, and the next is full of school bells, autumn leaves, and chilly evenings.
+Suddenly, it’s sweater weather, meaning it’s time for apple picking and pumpkin spice coffee drinks; and of course, fall cocktails!
+The approach of fall brings a shift in flavors, as savory notes and warm spices replace the bright citrus and refreshing herbs of warmer days.

 To help you snuggle stylishly into the season, we’ve put together a few cocktails featuring New Jersey’s best boozemakers and the flavors of fall.
 Cheers!
 And as always, drink responsibly.

 Rye Not Sazerac

 This cocktail is a twist on the classic Sazerac cocktail, known for its warm, spicy, citrusy flavor.
 This version uses Cooper River Rye Whiskey, the first whiskey to be mashed, fermented, distilled, aged, and bottled in New Jersey since Prohibition.
 For best results, start with a chilled cocktail glass and a mixing glass.